go-task/task/README.md

       - echo "This will print nothing" > /dev/null
 ```

+## Dry Run Mode

+Dry run mode (`--dry-run`) compiles and steps through each task, printing the commands
+that would be run without executing them.
+This is useful for debugging your Taskfiles.

 ## Output syntax

 By default, Task just redirect the STDOUT and STDERR of the running commands